bitcointranscripts/bitcointranscripts/bitcoin-explained/silent-payments.md

 Like saying like, okay, don't send coins to me after this block height.
 That would just be part of the standard.
 And then you scan a few hundred thousand or you scan like 10,000 bucks extra, just to be sure.
-But, But you definitely want to make sure that people can opt out of this stuff.
+But you definitely want to make sure that people can opt out of this stuff.
 Because with Bolt 12, that's not a problem, right?
 With Lightning, you still have to ask an invoice.
 And if the server doesn't respond, you don't send money to it.